davidrg/ckwin/README.md

 Compiling
 ---------

-To build Kermit for Windows you will need Microsoft Visual C++ 6.0 SP6 or higher.
-Edit /setenv.bat to point to your source directory then run through the following:
+To build Kermit for Windows you will need Microsoft Visual 2019 or higher.

-1. Open up a console window
-2. Setup the Visual C++ environment.
-You'll want to run vcvars32.bat.
-This will be where ever you installed your compiler.
-For example:

-        C:\Program Files\Microsoft Visual Studio 8\VC\bin\vcvars32.bat

-3. CD into your source directory and run the following:

-        setenv.bat
-        cd kermit/k95
-        mk.bat
+To build open the solution <your src directory>kermit\k95\build\ckwin.sln

-This should leave you with a number of binaries in the current directory, the most interesting being:
+Building this should leave you with a number of binaries in the current directory, the most interesting being:

 * cknker.exe   - Console version of C-Kermit for Windows